NorberMV/weather_API/README.md

 $python manage.py createcachetable

 ```
-For caching uses a low-level cache API who is used to store objects in the database cache table.
+For caching this API uses a low-level cache API who is used to store objects in the database cache table.
 The data stored will be available for 2 minutes.

 ```python